Alternatives to TrakGene: a 2026 field guide for clinical pedigree software

 Which alternative has the strongest cancer risk modelling?

-Does any alternative offer AI interpretation?
+Does any alternative offer AI-assisted draft summaries?

 Which alternative has public pricing?